-- Some report may report insomnia, anxiety or confusion, coughing, and skeletal pain with Reclast.
+- Some people report insomnia, anxiety or confusion, coughing, and skeletal pain with Reclast.

 - The optimal duration of use of Reclast has not been determined.
-Discontinuation of therapy should be considered by doctors after 3 to 5 years in patients with osteoporosis at low risk of fracture.
+Discontinuation of therapy should be considered by doctors after 3 to 5 years in patients with osteoporosis who have a low risk of fracture.
 Patients who discontinue therapy should have their risk for fracture re-evaluated periodically.

 - May not be suitable for some people including those with kidney disease, pre-existing esophageal or gastrointestinal conditions, low blood calcium levels (hypocalcemia), or dental disease.
 Rare reports of bronchoconstriction (a narrowing of the airways) have been reported in aspirin-sensitive patients given Reclast.